"ChitrChatr is set to unveil what could be one of the

 A staggering 382 million people worldwide have diabetes, and

 this figure is heading straight up to approximately 600 million

 Information is Only as Good as Its Source

-piece of cinema, it does serve one valuable purpose.
-It is a realistic look
+pieces of cinema, they do serve one valuable purpose.
+They are realistic looks

 at the tactics of a fraudulent operation, which may occur in the realm of

-writer/director actually interviewed at a "boiler room" firm and
+writer/director of "The Boiler Room", actually interviewed at a "boiler room" firm and

 particularly when dealing with unregulated MicroCap and SmallCap companies.